 The services/supplies due under the firm tranche are triggered on the Contract award date.

-Each optional tranche may be firmed up by a signed order issued by Expertise France.
+Each optional tranche may be firmed up by a signed Purchase order issued by Expertise France.

 Should any optional tranche not be firmed up, the Contractor may not claim any form of indemnity.

 Financial provisions